What we’re about

 Everyone is free to join an organized hike or activity or do their own thing.

-We will all meet at the Ahwahnee Hotel for cocktails/refreshments one evening.
+We will all meet at the Ahwahnee Hotel for cocktails/refreshments on Saturday evening.

-Regarding dining options, Degnan's Deli, Basecamp Eatery, The Mountain House Lounge and The Ahwahnee Dining Room and Bar are expected to be open.
+Dining options include Degnan's Kitchen, Basecamp Eatery, The Mountain House Lounge and The Ahwahnee Dining Room and Bar.
+Also, Seven Tents Pavillon (breakfast and dinner) and Bar 1899 are a short walk from the campsite.

 ATTN: This is a camping event at a national park with the meeting point INSIDE THE PARK, at the Park's campground.
-Attendees are supposed to make their own transportation to the Park's campground.
-If you need a carpool or seek to share a rental car - feel free to post in comments about that.
+Attendees should provide their own transportation to the Park's campground.
+If you need to carpool or seek to share a rental car, feel free to post in the comment section.

 2017 https://www.meetup.com/superfabs/events/245354276/